You already know how important YouTube is for business if you’re here. Let’s check out our guide on how to become a better YouTuber.

 Your content will be shared, and people will come back for more.
 But show some arrogance, and you will fall flat without a second chance.

 And once you hit 500 subscribers, you can have the community section.
 This will help you interact with your new fan base other than through regular videos.

 Consider the community page of your channel a mini private version of Twitter.
 Learn more about it here:

 I personally watch so much of YouTube but rarely subscribe to even 10% of creators.

 Why?
 Simple, I don’t need to.

 The same will happen to you.
-Unless you have something special for subscribers, like frequent giveaway events, people will come, watch, and leave.
+People will come, watch, and leave unless you have something special for subscribers, like frequent giveaway events.

 But remember, views are more important than subscriptions.
 Ergo, come out of the urge to convert every viewer into a subscriber.